OpenFAST/openfast/reg_tests/README.md

 of the two solution files for each output channel.
 If the max norm is smaller than the given tolerance, the test case passes.

-Usage: `python3 pass_fail.py solution1 solution2 tolerance`
+Usage: `python pass_fail.py solution1 solution2 tolerance`
-Example: `python3 pass_fail.py output-local/Test01.outb gold-standard/Test01.outb 0.00000001`
+Example: `python pass_fail.py output-local/Test01.outb gold-standard/Test01.outb 0.00000001`

 #### lib/fast_io.py
 This program reads OpenFAST output files in binary or ascii format and returns the data in a Numpy array.